camunda/camunda-docs-manual/content/update/minor/74-to-75/glassfish.md

 << Add necessary application changes as subsections here >>

+## Incident Handler

+The interface of an [Incident Handler]({{< relref "user-guide/process-engine/incidents.md" >}}) has changed.
+Instead of a long parameter list, the methods pass a context object which bundles all required informations, like process definition id, execution id and tenant id.
+Since the existing methods have been overridden, custom implementations of an incident handler have to be adjusted.

 # 7. Install the Camunda Archive

 First, install the Camunda job executor resource adapter, namely the file `$GLASSFISH_DISTRIBUTION/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar`.
 Then, install the Camunda EAR, i.e., the file `$GLASSFISH_DISTRIBUTION/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear`.